oie-mines-paristech/lca_algebraic/README.md

 * Mounting system : scrap steel & alu are equal to alu and steeel used ?
 This is not the case for ground model
 * "Market for scrap alu" vs "aluminium scrap, new, Recycled Content cut-off"
 * Wierd ground
+* Electrical installation : why by weight ??
+Function is not affine : 1570 instead of 570
+* Inverter : 3Kw or 2.5kw ??